The Dark Knight (2008)

 - It is implied that the Joker has the remaining mob boss killed and fed to his own dogs before taking his place.

 - Two-Face hits a girl when deciding not to kill her.

-- As Batman is fighting the Joker and his henchmen, the Joker has a hidden knife blade in the toe of his shoe witch he uses to kick Batman in the rib the scene.
-This then cuts to Batman shouting in pain before throwing the Joker to the floor.
+- As Batman is fighting the Joker and his henchmen, the Joker has a hidden knife blade in the toe of his shoe which he uses to kick Batman in the rib.
+The scene then cuts to Batman shouting in pain before throwing the Joker to the floor.